-Figure 9-589db—Quiet Time Period Response
+Figure 9-xyz04—Quiet Time Period Response

-The Control field of values 2 indicate the Quiet Time Content is for Quiet Time Period Response operation.
+The Dialog Token field is used to identify the Quiet Time PeriodRequest subtype to which this Quiet Time Period Response subtype corresponds..

-The Dialog Token field is used to identify the Quiet Time Period request and response dialog.
+The Quiet Period Offset field is set to the offset of the [5950] from the TBTT, expressed in TUs..

-The Quiet Period Offset field is set to the offset of the start of the first quiet period from the Quiet Time Period Request frame that contains this element, expressed in TUs.
-The reference time is the start of the preamble of the PPDU that contains this element.
+The Quiet Period Interval field is set to the interval between the start of two consecutive quiet time periods, expressed in TUs.

-The Quiet Period Interval field is set to the spacing between the start of two consecutive quiet time periods, expressed in TUs.
+The Quiet Period [5340] Duration field is a one octect field with resolution of 32 micro seconds.

-The Quiet Duration field is set to duration of the Quiet Period, expressed in TUs.
+The Repetition Count field is set to the number of requested time quiet periods.

-The Repetition Count field is set to the number of requested quiet periods.
+The [3041] Service Specific Identifier field indicates a peer-to-peer operation, and the HE STA supporting it can transmit frames.
+The [3041] Service Specific Identifier ID field contains an identifier assigned by the peer-to-peer applications..

-The Vendor Specific Service ID field indicates a specified operation, and the HE STA supporting it can transmit frames.
-The Vendor Specific Service ID field contains a public unique identifier assigned by the IEEE.
+The Status Code field indicates thestatus of a requested operation.
+[3045] The value of the status code is shown as follow;

-The Status Code field is used in a response Management frame to indicate the success or failure of a requested operation.
+Table 9-xyz2243— Status Code